squeaky-ai/script/README.md

 # Squeaky Script

-The script that is loaded by clients to stream events in to Squeaky Gateway.
+The script that is loaded by clients to stream events in to Squeaky API.

 ### Requirements
 - Node.js v14.x